apcl-research/jam/README.md

     --threshold: control the level similarity; 0.7 would be a good threshold for Java 52 millions methods
     --dedup_outfile: output file with function id and duplicate functions id in lists
-    --fundats_file: a pickle file that is a dictionary for raw function code with key = function id and value = raw code To deduplicate the test data included in Stackoverflow posts, use the following command.
+    --fundats_file: a pickle file that is a dictionary for raw function code with key = function id and value = raw code
+    --partstart: separate deduplication into several programs to speed up; minimum for partstart = 0
+    --partend: separate deduplication into several programs to speed up; maximum for partstart = 50 To deduplicate the test data included in Stackoverflow posts, use the following command.
 ```
-python3 data/jam_so13m/dedup_stackoverflow.py --stackoverflow_textfilename_list=stackoverflow_txtfiles.pkl --fundats_filename=fundats-j1.pkl --stackoverflow_textdata_filename=jam_so13m.pkl --out_filename=dedup_testfids.txt --threshold=0.5 --test_filename=tdats.test --lsh_outdir=lsh_outdir
+python3 data/jam_so13m/dedup_stackoverflow.py --stackoverflow_text_id_filename=stackoverflow_txtfiles.pkl --fundats_file=fundats-j1.pkl --stackoverflow_text_filename=jam_so13m.pkl --dedup_outfile=dedup_testfids.txt --threshold=0.5 --test_filename=tdats.test --lsh_outdir=lsh_outdir
 ```
-    --stackoverflow_textfilename_list: a pickle file that is a list for stackoverflow file name
+    --stackoverflow_text_id_filename: a pickle file that is a list for stackoverflow file name
-    --fundats_filename: a pickle file that is a dictionary for raw function code files with key = function id and value = raw code
+    --fundats_file: a pickle file that is a dictionary for raw function code files with key = function id and value = raw code
-    --stackoverflow_textdata_filename: a pickle file that is a dictionary for stackoverflow's posts with key = post id and value = stackoverflow post
+    --stackoverflow_text_filename: a pickle file that is a dictionary for stackoverflow's posts with key = post id and value = stackoverflow post
-    --out_filename: output file with function id and duplicate functions id in lists
+    --dedup_outfile: output file with function id and duplicate functions id in lists
     --threshold: control the level similarity;
     --test_filename: file name of your test file
     --lsh_outdir: directory for lsh files
+    --partstart: separate deduplication into several programs to speed up; minimum for partstart = 0
+    --partend: separate deduplication into several programs to speed up; maximum for partstart = 100
 ## Acknowledgement
 We thank Andrej Karpathy and Daniel Grittner for their work providing the NanoGPT and NanoGPT-LoRA code.
 This repository forks from Daniel Grittner's [NanoGPT-LoRA](https://github.com/danielgrittner/nanoGPT-LoRA) repository.